 William H. Sewell Jr. is Frank P. Hixon Distinguished Service Professor Emeritus of Political Science and History at the University of Chicago, as well as a 3CT fellow and founding editor of 3CT’s Critical Historical Studies journal.
 He has long been interested in the intersection between history and social theory.
 Logics of History: Social Theory and Social Transformation (University of Chicago Press, 2005), also part of the Chicago Studies in Practices of Meaning series, won an award in 2008 from the American Sociological Association for the best recent book in sociological theory.

 Paul Cheney is Professor of European History, Fundamentals, and the College at the University of Chicago.
 He is an historian of Europe with a specialization in old regime France and its colonial empire.
 Before beginning his PhD training in history at Columbia University, he studied political economy at the New School for Social Research.
 He has taught at Columbia University, the European College of Liberal Arts (Berlin), and the Queen’s University of Belfast.

-This event is organized by 3CT and co-sponsored by Seminary Co-op Bookstores.
+Presented by 3CT and co-sponsored by Seminary Co-op Bookstores.

 Please note: This convening is open to all invitees who are compliant with UChicago vaccination requirements and, because of ongoing health risks, particularly to the unvaccinated, participants are expected to adopt the risk mitigation measures (masking and social distancing, etc.) appropriate to their vaccination status as advised by public health officials or to their individual vulnerabilities as advised by a medical professional.
 Public convening may not be safe for all and carries a risk for contracting COVID-19, particularly for those unvaccinated.
 Participants will not know the vaccination status of others and should follow appropriate risk mitigation measures.